Skip to main content

 VOTER SERVICES

-Our Voter Services Committee seeks to register new DC voters, with a special emphasis on registering young people, new naturalized citizens and incarcerated people.
-We organize partnerships with like-minded organizations to extend our reach to as many potential voters as possible, and we provide voter registration training, registration materials, volunteers for registration events, and information and education that fosters civic engagement.
+registers and engages D.C. voters, with special focus on youth, new citizens and immigrants, justice-impacted persons, and residents of underrepresented voting communities.
+We collaborate with like-minded allies to extend our reach to as many potential voters as possible.
+We provide voter registration training, registration materials, volunteers for registration events, and information and education that fosters civic engagement such as the VOTE411.org

 Click on Voting While Incarcerated to learn more.